CertainLach/VivePro2-Linux-Driver/README.md

 ## Installation

-This driver can be built using nix:
+This driver can be built using [nix package manager](https://nixos.org/download.html) (it works on any distribution), build is fully reproducible, all needed dependencies will be downloaded automatically:

 ```sh
 nix build .#driver-proxy-release